Santhosh352/Crime_Reporting_System/README.md

 # Crime Reporting System
 This is a web based project.
-The intention of making this project is to make a crime reporting system in digital fashion and save the time of the people.
+The intention of making this project is to make the crime reporting system in digital fashion and to save the time of the people.
-So that people can report the crime through online instead of going to police station.
+And also this project is very helpful to the people in this current pandemic situation of COVID-19.

 Tools/Languages used:
 * Front-End: HTML, CSS